MattE4/Abaqus_path_from_nodeset/README.md

 How to:
 - Define path location in preprocessing by defining the nodesets
+- Specify setnames in script
-    - Create path in postprocessing by script
+- Run script in postprocessing to create path

+Notes:
+- Paths can form a closed loop
+- Script asks if the first node shall be added also as last node into the path
+- Comment that portion of the script out if you don't need that